Academic Integrity Policy

 - Violating copyright laws and their fair use provisions through inappropriate reproduction, downloading, and/or distribution of music (including MP3 files), movies, computer software, copyrighted text, images, etc. Note: all Doane network users are expected to comply with the copyright laws of the United States, regardless of the location of the server from which they are downloading.

-- Violations of the Doane University acceptable use policy are subject to action by the University.
-Violations will be referred to the Vice President for Information Technology, who will report issues and problems for review by the appropriate Administrator or the Vice President for Enrollment and Student Experience and the Vice President of Academic Affairs, and will be referred to the appropriate administrative or judicial proceedings.
+- Violations of the Doane University Acceptable Use Policy are subject to action by the University.
+Violations will be referred to the Vice President for Information Technology, who will report issues and problems for review by the appropriate Administrator or the Vice President for Student Affairs and the Vice President of Academic Affairs, and will be referred to the appropriate administrative or judicial proceedings.
 Violators may be billed or fined for unethical or illegal use of information technology.
 They may also be subject to dismissal, suspension, loss of network and computing privileges, and/or legally prosecuted.

 The software used by the institution is protected under federal Copyright Law.
 All students, staff, and faculty must comply with these regulations.
 It is illegal to make personal copies of software unless specifically allowed by a license agreement.
 Questions regarding specific instances should be directed to a professional staff member of Information Technology Services.